-Transurethral resection of the prostate (TURP) is a surgery used to treat urinary problems due to an enlarged prostate.
+Transurethral resection of the prostate (TURP) is a surgery used to treat urinary problems that are caused by an enlarged prostate.

 An instrument called a resectoscope is inserted through the tip of your penis and into the tube that carries urine from your bladder (urethra).
-The prostate surrounds the urethra.
-Using the resectoscope, your doctor trims away excess prostate tissue that's blocking urine flow.
+The resectoscope helps your doctor see and trim away excess prostate tissue that's blocking urine flow.

 Why it's done

 TURP helps reduce urinary symptoms caused by benign prostatic hyperplasia (BPH), including:

 - Frequent, urgent need to urinate.